parenting_in_the_pandemic

 Notice my reactions

 When parenting in the pandemic, I take time to notice my reactions.
 My thoughts, emotions and body sensations provide me with information to let me know what is bothering me.
 For example, I have two daughters who were graduating high school during the pandemic.
 I know that graduation is an important time.
 I have a wish that my children could have a normal graduation.
-I feel sad and disappointed.
+Therefore, I feel sad and disappointed.
 I wish I could celebrate with them.
-I think they should be able to have a very special day.
+Also, I think they should be able to have a very special day.

 Resolve my reactions